Linaria dalmatica: Toxicity

 Regarding the toxicity level of L. dalmatica, there is a lack of information to determine if it is toxic or not to both animals and humans.
-For animals, exposure and consumption of this plant is observed to be relatively low as it is not there preferred forage although grazing does occur.
-However, it is proposed that due to quinolizidine alkaloids present within the plant, it will cause acute poisoning and other health effects in animals as it has been displayed in sheep and cattle.
-Further experiment and testing is required to determine the toxicity significance in both animals and humans.
+For animals, exposure and consumption of this plant is observed to be relatively low as it is not their preferred forage although grazing does occur.
+It is likely that, after initial consumption of the plant ruminants experience uncomfortable symptoms and avoid grazing on it.

+No data existed as of 2011 on the human toxicity of toadflaxes, although it has been listed as an irritant and a hay fever trigger.
+It has been used in folk medicine as a sedative, and in a compound with vasicine as an expectorant in traditional Chinese medicine.
+These vasicine compounds can provoke miscarriage.